SAP/jenkins-library/documentation/docs/scenarios/changeManagement.md

 ### Context

 Depending on your workflow, this step is optional.
-If you already have a transport request, define it in the commit message, for example:
+If you already have a transport request, define it in the commit message.
+For example:

 ```
 Lorem ipsum dolor sit amet, cum sucipat